 About The EPIC Project

 Some of the field research that the I-See-U design guide is based upon has been executed through The EPIC Project at KCAD.
+This is a collective of faculty, students, schools, companies, and non-profit organizations that collaborate to produce free, innovative media that helps teachers create engaging classrooms and community advocates move populations beyond reaction, to action.
 We have collaborated with experts in universal design, neurodiversity, education, entertainment media, and inclusion to explore, develop and test digital and physical products.
 That action has included maximizing information retention, increasing empathy towards disenfranchised populations, taking steps to seek to improve one's mental health, and improving attentiveness through joyful learning.
 The Epic projects are research-driven and executed by collaborative teams of experts and end-users.
-Over 30 projects were tested by over 400 k-12 students in classroom environments.
+Over 30 projects were tested by over 450 k-12 students in classroom environments.
 300,000+ students from all over the world have engaged with EPIC projects as part of their learning experience.
-Learn more at The Epic Project website (external link).
+The app, website, animation, VR, and AR media were created in collaboration with 73 K-12 teachers and subject experts, 12 KCAD faculty, and 380 college art and design students, Learn more at The Epic Project website (external link).